 “You truly are the literary sort.”
 And hugged me.

 Of course in the hospital I was weeping at why I was apprehensive over her response.
 I covered my head then with my hands and finally wept.
-Weeping at the bloody mindedness that prompted me into rejecting her genuineness; weeping at my own inconsistency; weeping at the unbearable shit I’ve meted out on people over the years; weeping out at the fact that I was the ‘great big what’s it’ that Joyce was referring out; that everything that I had ever lived was a lie.
-A Glass House made from the same material which ironically, it was meant against.
+Weeping at the bloody mindedness that prompted me into rejecting her genuineness; weeping at my own inconsistency; weeping at the unbearable shit I’ve meted out on people over the years; weeping out at the fact that I was the ‘great big what’s it’ that Joyce was referring out; that everything that I had ever lived was a lie - A Glass House made from the same material which ironically, it was meant against.
 The glass lighted up the fabric that, satirically, kept it together while keeping it apart.
 Was life a killing joke?
-One big laugh for an audience I don’t know but I sure know me?
+One big laugh for an audience I don’t know but I'm sure knows me?
 A light in the dark that curved in such a queer way, the light’s purpose did not matter more than the awkwardness one felt when it curved anyways?
 All this poured out knowing that the inevitable I had been feeling all the time I was there had happened.
 That I inevitably knew the sense of the obvious when I found myself hearing the very words which had repeated themselves a thousand times, bashing the walls of my house made fragile for the sole purpose to collapse, was painful but unsurprising.
 That I knew that she was going to die was a repetition of what I had been feeling earlier.

 He led me inside, and amidst all that paraphernalia and concoctions there was the girl who had held onto me with so much conviction, its propensity could have made a priest weep.
 She smiled such genuineness that was in its sheer intent purer in form than I could fathom - even as a melancholic grasper of the saddening realities of life - how naïve I was in my beliefs about life’s cruelty.

 I finally held her hand - a fast I had held ever since that argument, knowing that it would not make any difference but nevertheless was a grudge I could not bear to let pass - and tried smiling back.
 No crying needed, I got that out of my system before arriving.
-No point looking like a faggot in front of her that’d only make things worse.
+No point looking like a weakling in front of her - that’d only make things worse.

 “You don’t need to smile.
 I understand what you feel”